eProsima/Fast-DDS-docs/docs/fastddsgen/dataTypes/dataTypes.rst

 .. literalinclude:: /../code/FastDDSGenCodeTester.cpp
    :language: c++
-   :start-after: //BITSET_INHERITANCE
+   :start-after: // BITSET_INHERITANCE
    :end-before: //!

-Note that in this case, ChildBitset will have two ``std::bitset`` members, one belonging to ParentBitset and the other belonging to ChildBitset.
+Note that in this case, :class:`ChildBitset` will have two ``std::bitset`` data members, one belonging to :class:`ParentBitset` and the other belonging to :class:`ChildBitset`.

 Enumerations
 ^^^^^^^^^^^^

-An enumeration in IDL format is a collection of identifiers that have a numeric value associated.
+An enumeration in IDL format is a collection of identifiers that have an associated numeric value.
 An IDL enumeration type is mapped directly to the corresponding C++11 enumeration definition.

 The following IDL enumeration: